Search

 How We Promote Reading at Gladstone Primary.

 Phonics is a systematic approach to learning to read, write and spell.
 At Gladstone Primary Academy children are taught phonics as soon as they start in our Nursery.
-Phonics is taught every day in discreet lessons in ability groups.
+Phonics is taught every day in discreet lessons daily, with some opportunity for catch up and re-cap where required.
 These skills are then applied in other lessons across the curriculum and taught alongside the other important skills of learning to read.

-At Gladstone Primary Academy we are moving towards using the Twinkl Scheme to teach phonics from Nursery upwards.
-Our staff are highly skilled in the teaching of Phonics and will receive training in the delivery of this new scheme.
+At Gladstone Primary Academy we follow the Twinkl Scheme to teach phonics from Nursery upwards.
+Our staff are highly skilled in the teaching of Phonics and all staff receive training in the delivery of this new scheme.

 Reading

 We believe reading is very important at our school and the support from parents is invaluable.
 Our Home/School reading system is very flexible but we have the high expectation that pupils will read at least 5 times a week to achieve their weekly reading targets.
-This is logged in their diaries and they are checked daily by a member of staff to encourage and reward with stickers, raffle tickets or class Dojo points.
-In addition, Mrs. Preston checks the diaries half termly to reinforce the encouragement and to reward those consistently achieving the weekly targets with a Headteacher’s Award.
+This is logged in their diaries and they are checked daily by a member of staff to encourage and reward with stickers and class Dojo points.
+In addition, Mrs. Annese checks the diaries half termly to reinforce the encouragement and to reward those consistently achieving the weekly targets with a Headteacher’s Award.
+Children in Reception and KS1 read in ability groups 3 times a week.
+There are lots of adults to help with this!

 Early Stages of Reading